What Are The California Child Custody Rules of the Road?

 There is more to this code section and exceptions.
 You may read it for more information.

-The family law judge cares about your kids, not you
+The family law judge cares about your children's best interest, and not what you "want"

 One thing that is not the judge's role is to reward or punish parents.
 In fact, courts don't care all that much about your needs - the focus is on the child, not mom and dad.